 Finally, explore the gorgeous waterfalls Skógafoss and Seljalandsfoss.
 The astonishing power of nature cannot be denied as you watch the water crash down from craggy cliffs above into the waiting waters of the river below.
 You can even walk all the way around Seljalandsfoss.

-Spend the night at either the small town of Hella or the quaint village of Hvolsvöllur.
+Spend the night at either the small town of Hella or the Selfoss region.

-Gullfoss waterfall is an incredible sight, cascading down two drops over 32 m (105 ft).
-In good weather, you can reach a viewing platform right at its edge, to truly appreciate its awesome power.
+Gullfoss waterfall is an incredible sight, cascading down two drops over 105 ft (32 m).
+You can reach a viewing platform right at its edge in good weather to truly appreciate its awesome power.
 If you wish, you can opt for a snowmobiling tour from here.

 After a short drive, you'll get to see Geysir, or 'the Great Geysir', a world-famous hot spring in the Haukadalur valley.
 Though it does not often erupt these days, its brother, Strokkur, erupts every 10 minutes or so, hurling water up to 30 m (98 ft) into the air.

-For a more intimate experience at Þingvellir, you could go for a snorkel in the SIlfra fissure.
-The crystal clear water fills an underwater gorge where the two tectonic plates meet, so you will literally be swimming between the continents in one of the most celebrated diving and snorkelling spots on the planet.
+For a more intimate experience at Þingvellir, you could go for a snorkel in the Silfra fissure.
+The crystal clear water fills an underwater gorge where the two tectonic plates meet, so you will literally be swimming between the continents in one of the most celebrated diving and snorkeling spots on the planet.